sdsc-hpc-training-org/hpctr-examples/README.md

-# hpctr-code
+# hpctr-examples
-repository for HPC Training Code
+repository for HPC Training example code used by training presentations, tutorials, webinars and documentation